openstack/manila-specs/specs/stein/share-network-multiple-subnets.rst

   there is a very plausible chance that they mean for their mirrors (share replicas) or migration targets (share instances) to be on different subnets.

-  At the same time, there is a possibility that deployers would chose to make giant subnets that span all the availability zones.
+  At the same time, there is a possibility that deployers would choose to make giant subnets that span all the availability zones.

 - Share servers in manila consume network allocations from a subnet.
 For